HOMEOWNERS INSURANCE

 Personal property

 Your belongings inside the home.
-Standard limits are a percentage of your dwelling coverage.
-High-value items like jewelry, art, and collectibles often need scheduled coverage to be fully protected.
+High-value items like jewelry, art, and collectibles often need scheduled coverage since standard limits may fall short.

 Liability protection

 Pays if someone is injured on your property or you cause damage to someone else's property.
-Standard limits start at $100,000 but most households should carry $300,000 or more.
+Standard limits start at $100,000, and many households carry $300,000 or more.
+The right limit for a given household depends on assets and exposure, which a free coverage review at https://olivecover.com/coverage-review/ sizes case by case.

 Loss of use